bioinfologics/w2rap/README.md

 By default the contigger will run each of these steps in order, not dumping unnecessary intermediate files.
 Each step can be run individually, by specifying the `--from_step ` and `--to_step`.
 If you specify the `--to_step`, the contigger will automatically dump the output files from the specified step.
 To be able to run from any intermediate step, the preceeding steps must have been run with the `--dump_all` flag set.

 You need to create a new directory for the intermediate and output files.
-To run from start to finish with default assembly parameters, run:
+To run from start to finish using the default assembly parameters, run:

 ```
 mkdir contigs